 All development in the floodplain requires a permit from the Planning and Development Office.
-New buildings are required to be built above the base flood elevation.
-Also, any additions which will exceed 50% of the value of the existing building must be treated as a new building and raised above the base flood elevation or otherwise floodproofed.
+New buildings are required to be built to at least the design flood elevation.
+Any additions or replacement utilities must be elevated to at least the design flood elevation.
 More information on permitting in the floodplain can be found at the following 2 sites: the Planning and Community Development Office or Zoning and Subdivision Regulations.

 What to Do in the Event of a Flood